-We all have a responsibility to be accountable for and safeguard Bell assets from loss, damage, theft, fraud, vandalism, sabotage or unauthorized use, copying, disclosure or disposal.
+We are all responsible and accountable for safeguarding Bell assets from loss, damage, theft, fraud, vandalism, sabotage or unauthorized use, copying, disclosure or disposal.
 The improper use and/or reporting of assets could seriously undermine Bell's integrity, adversely affect our business strategies and decisions and weaken investor confidence.
 It may lead to disciplinary action up to and including dismissal.
 It could also constitute a criminal offence.

 Bell's assets include but are not limited to, offices and office equipment, inventory, computers, art, telephone and video equipment, vehicles, tools, materials, buildings, people, property, information, funds, communication networks, information systems, and intellectual property.
-The vehicle related policy and practice can be found on the Corporate Services Bellnet site and covers both the use of Bell-owned vehicles and the use of employee's vehicle for Bell purposes.
+The vehicle related policy and practices can be found on the Fleet solutions Bellnet site and covers both the use of Bell-owned vehicles and the use of employee's vehicle for Bell purposes.